postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 does it make sense for districts to have areas in common?
 No it does not make sense.
 And here we are with our data pointing out some areas belong to more than one neighborhood or more than one borough.

-Lets first look at neighborhoods and look for neighborhoods that share elements in common:
+Lets first look at boros and look for neighborhoods that share elements in common:

 .. code-block:: sql